underworldcode/underworld3/Jupyterbook/Lectures/Index.md

 # Lectures and Tutorials for Underworld 3

+*This is named "Lectures" because it comes from the course-notes template but here it really stands for tutorial material.*

 Two examples of lecture notes and simple slideshows that we can embed.

 The lecture notes are in standard `myst markdown` format like the rest of the book.